zemerov/lang_models_comparison/README.md

 | GRU Large + dropout | 4275.2     | 8min 30s   |

-Dropout made significant improve to LM.
+Dropout have improved LM significantly.
 However, LSTM + dropout performs almost the same as GRU + dropout.
 Thus, use dropout to achieve better performance, epspecially on a small corpora.